 Tips to Further Reduce Your Theft Risk

-- Park in well-lit, monitored areas whenever possible
+- Park in well-lit areas or garages

 What to Do if Your Car Is Stolen